-Num- ber Item Description 1 Power condition • This shows the condition when the system receives battery positive voltage (can be operated).
-2 Fusible link The double line shows that this is a fusible link.
-2 rusible lilik The open circle shows current flow in, and the shaded circle shows current flow out.
+Num- ber Item Description 1 Power condition This shows the condition when the system receives battery positive voltage (can be operated). ^ Fueible liels The double line shows that this is a fusible link.
+2 Fusible link The open circle shows current flow in, and the shaded circle shows current flow out.
 3 Fusible link/fuse location This shows the location of the fusible link or fuse in the fusible link or fuse box.
 For arrangement, refer to PG section, POWER SUPPLY ROUTING.
-4 Fuee The single line shows that this is a fuse.
+4 - Fund The single line shows that this is a fuse.
 4 Fuse The open circle shows current flow in, and the shaded circle shows current flow out.
 5 Current rating This shows the current rating of the fusible link or fuse.
 This shows that connector E3 is female and connector M1 is male.
 6 Connectors The G/R wire is located in the 1A terminal of both connectors.
-O Connectors • Terminal number with an alphabet (1A, 5B, etc.) indicates that the connector is SMJ connector.
+6 Connectors • Terminal number with an alphabet (1A, 5B, etc.) indicates that the connector is SMJ connector.
 Refer to PG section, SMJ (SUPER MULTIPLE JUNCTION).
 7 Optional splice The open circle shows that the splice is optional depending on vehicle application.
 8 Splice The shaded circle shows that the splice is always on the vehicle.
-Dana anasian This arrow shows that the circuit continues to an adjacent page.
-9 Page crossing • The A will match with the The A will match with the A on the preceding or next page.
-10 Common connector The dotted lines between terminals show that these terminals are part of the same connecto 11 Option abbreviation This shows that the circuit is optional depending on vehicle application.
+0 Danie annais This arrow shows that the circuit continues to an adjacent page.
+9 Page crossing The A will match with the A on the preceding or next page.
+10 Common connector The dotted lines between terminals show that these terminals are part of the same connector.
+11 Option abbreviation This shows that the circuit is optional depending on vehicle application.
 12 Relay This shows an internal representation of the relay.
-For details, refer to PG section, STAN- DARDIZED RELAY.
+For details, refer to PG section, STAN-DARDIZED RELAY.
 13 Connectors This shows that the connector is connected to the body or a terminal with bolt or nut.